RAN3D/foglet/README.md

 It will runs tests under a browser, by default : Firefox, but you can easily change it in the config file.

-In order to have coverage for test files :
+In order to have coverage for test files with the plugin Coveralls:
 ```bash
 npm run cover
 ```
 It will produce coverage in the folder ./coverage.
-The coverage is assumed by nyc (https://github.com/istanbuljs/nyc)
+The coverage is avalaible on Coveralls (see on top of the readme)

-## Soon (Priority order)

-- [Done] Travis support
-- [Done] coveralls support
-- Signaling server on Heroku

 ## References